BrotherJing/closure-react-demo/README.md

 # closure-react-demo

-A sample project showing how to integrate closure library with 3rd-party lib(e.g. react), and use closure compiler to minify the code
+A sample project showing how to integrate closure library with react(or other 3rd-party lib), and use closure compiler to minify the code.